Money Remittance Services

 A receipt will be given for the amount paid by him on account of the money order and commission.
 Any error or omission in the receipt should be pointed out at once by the remitter, otherwise the Post Office will not be responsible.

 After the money is paid to the payee the remitter of money order receives an acknowledgement of payment of the amount of the money order signed by the payee or his authorised agent.
 If the acknowledgment is not received in a reasonable time, a certificate of payment signed by the Postmaster of the office will be given on application.
-However, in the case of money orders issued in favor of Government or District, Local or Municipal Boards, the acknowledgment in some cases is retained by the payee who issued a departmental receipt to the remitter direct.
+However, in the case of money orders issued in favour of Government or District, Local or Municipal Boards, the acknowledgment in some cases is retained by the payee who issued a departmental receipt to the remitter direct.

 Certain special types of Money Order Forms have been prescribed for remitting Government dues and some of them are current only within the limits of the state for which they are issued.
 These forms can be obtained from the Post Offices concerned.